samiralikperov/sql-portfolio/Projects/SQL-Exercises/sql_simulator_join.md

 JOIN   users b USING (user_id);
 ```
 ### Explanation:
-In this query, we join the two tables again, but instead of selecting columns, we count unique user_id values from the user_actions table.
-This helps determine how many unique users have taken actions.
+This query combines the user_actions and users tables using a JOIN on the user_id column.
+It counts the distinct user IDs from the left table (user_actions) and outputs the result as users_count, providing the total number of unique users in the combined dataset.

 ## Task 3
 ### Description:
-Using a LEFT JOIN, combine the user_actions and users tables on the user_id key.
-Note the order of the tables — user_actions on the left and users on the right.
+Use a LEFT JOIN to combine the user_actions and users tables on the user_id key.
+Note the order of the tables: the left table is user_actions and the right table is users.
 Include two columns with user_id from both tables, naming them user_id_left and user_id_right.
-Also include order_id, time, action, sex, birth_date.
+Also, include the columns order_id, time, action, sex, birth_date.
 Sort the resulting table by ascending user ID from the left table.

 ### SQL Query:
 ```sql